mmunhall/mongodb-101-preso/slides/nosql.md

 * Key-value stores
 * Column family stores
+* Graph databases
 * Document databases
-* Graph databases

 note:
-    * Literally: Not SQL or Not Only SQL
-    * Any datastore that isn't relational
+    * A horrible name for any datastore that isn't relational.
     * Relational databases are all similar, while the different types of NoSQL databases are very different.
-    * Examples: Redis, MongoDB, CouchDB, HBase, Cassandra
+    * Examples: Redis; HBase, Cassandra; Neo4j; MongoDB, CouchDB